Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions

 We next analyse whether PathGen synthesised transcriptomes significantly add value to automated gradation and survival risk estimation, over and above whole slide images (WSIs) alone.
 Evaluation metrics used for grade prediction and survival risk estimation are the Area Under Curve (AUC) and the concordance index (C Index) respectively.
-Using WSIs alone we obtain an AUC of 0.823 (gradation) and C Index of 0.842 (survival risk) for TCGA-GBMLGG and an AUC of 0.714 (gradation) and a C Index of 0.671 (survival risk) for TCGA-KIRC (Figures \ref{fig_res}.a.ii, \ref{fig_res}.b.ii).
-The performance significantly improves when PathGen synthesized transcriptomics are used alongside WSIs (Wilcoxon rank-sum test $p$-value $<0.05$), resulting in an AUC of 0.890 (gradation) and C Index of 0.861 (survival risk) for TCGA-GBMLGG and an AUC of 0.773 (gradation) and C Index of 0.681 (survival risk) for TCGA-KIRC (Figures \ref{fig_res}.a.ii, \ref{fig_res}.b.ii).
+For survival risk estimation the C Index obtained using WSIs alone are 0.842, 0.671, 0.663, 0.603, 0.547, 0.518 for TCGA-GBMLGG, TCGA-KIRC, TCGA-UCEC, TCGA-BRCA, CPTAC-GBM and CPTAC-UCEC repectively (Figure \ref{fig_res}.b.i and Supplementary Table \ref{s-result_main}).
+And for gradation, we obtain an AUC of 0.823 for TCGA-GBMLGG, 0.714 for TCGA-KIRC, 0.796 for TCGA-UCEC, 0.736 for CPTAC-GBM, and 0.508 for CPTAC-UCEC (Figure \ref{fig_res}.b.ii and Supplementary Table \ref{s-result_main}).
+Since TCGA-BRCA does not report cancer grades in the clinical data, only survival risk estimation could be performed.
+The performance significantly improves when PathGen synthesized transcriptomics are used alongside WSIs (Wilcoxon rank-sum test $p$-value $<0.05$), resulting in an AUC of 0.890 and C Index of 0.861 for TCGA-GBMLGG, AUC of 0.773 and C Index of 0.681 for TCGA-KIRC, AUC of 0.821 and C Index of 0.673 for TCGA-UCEC, C Index of 0.720 for TCGA-BRCA, AUC of 0.865 and C Index of 0.565 for CPTAC-GBM, and AUC of 0.593 and C Index of 0.530 for CPTAC-UCEC (Figures \ref{fig_res}.b.i, \ref{fig_res}.b.ii and Supplementary Table \ref{s-result_main}).
+A significant improvement was also noted on evaluating jointly over survival and gradation for using synthesized transcriptomic data with WSIs for prediction (ANOSIM test $p$-value $=0.001$, Supplementary Table \ref{s-result_main}), consistent over datasets and cohorts.
 Thus, in the absence of real transcriptomic data, adding synthesized transcriptomic data significantly improves diagnostic and prognostic predictions compared to using only WSI features.